 A unique and dynamic program leading to the Doctor of Philosophy degree in the mathematical sciences will aim at both real and demonstrated competency on the part of the student over material from various branches of mathematical sciences.
 The Doctor of Philosophy degree in Mathematical Sciences provides a program of study that may be tailored to meet the needs of those interested in applied or academic careers.
-This unique program allows students to pursue topics ranging from traditional mathematics studies to applied and theoretical problems in Biology, Chemistry, Computer Science, Geology, Information Systems, Physics and Psychology.
+This unique program allows students to pursue topics ranging from traditional mathematics studies to applied and theoretical problems in Biology, Chemistry, Computer Science, Earth & Environmental Sciences, Information Systems, Physics and Psychology.
 The nature of the dissertation will range from research in mathematics to the discovery and testing of mathematical models for analyzing given problems in sciences and in locating and developing mathematical and computational techniques for deducing the properties of these models so as to solve these problems both effectively and efficiently.
-Such dissertations will be concerned with research problems from such areas as pure mathematics, applied mathematics, probability, statistics, computer science, biology, biometry, chemistry, engineering, geology, information systems, physics, management sciences, and operational sciences.
+Such dissertations will be concerned with research problems from such areas as pure mathematics, applied mathematics, probability, statistics, computer science, biology, biometry, chemistry, engineering, earth & environmental sciences, information systems, physics, management sciences, and operational sciences.

 Upon entering Graduate School, the student has the responsibility to consult with the Graduate Advisor in the appropriate department on a continuing basis.